-The strategic actions are included in the 10-year Financial Plan and, where appropriate, referenced in the commentary associated with the 10-year Comprehensive Income Statement and the 10-year Statement of Capital Works:
+The strategic actions are included to the 10-year financial plan and, where appropriate, referenced in the commentary associated with the 10-year Comprehensive Income Statement and the 10-year Statement of Capital Works.

-- Explore and facilitate major projects to transform Monash. - Enhance our open spaces and activity centres. - Provide sufficient investment in renewal capital to reduce the escalating risk and maintenance of ageing infrastructure. - Addressing Climate change: - Reduce Council's corporate energy consumption and greenhouse gas emissions. - Build Council's capacity to understand and manage climate change risks and how best to respond.

-- Increase community understanding and preparedness for the likely impacts of climate change. - Monash continues to maintain a debt-free status, however commits to: - include in a Budget or Revised Budget, subject to public consultation, any plans to borrow where there is a demonstrated cost benefit in moving forward the construction of major projects. - Rate increases in accordance with the Fair Go Rates framework (Rate Cap) and Council's Revenue and Rating Plan.1 - Identify efficiency gains in the Operating Budget with a systematic approach to Service Planning to help achieve a financially sustainable operating surplus in a rate cap environment.
+- Explore and facilitate major projects to transform Monash. - Enhance our open spaces and activity centres. - Provide sufficient investment in renewal capital to reduce the escalating risk and maintenance of aging infrastructure. - Addressing Climate change; - o Reduce Council's corporate energy consumption and greenhouse gas emissions. - Build Council's capacity to understand and manage climate change risks and how best to respond. - Increase community understanding and preparedness for the likely impacts of climate change. - Monash continue to maintain a debt free status, however commits to; - include in a Budget or Revised Budget, subject to public consultation, any plans to borrow where there is a demonstrated cost benefit in moving forward the construction of major projects. - Rate increases in accordance with the Fair Go Rates framework (Rate Cap) and Council's Revenue and Rating Plan1. - Identify efficiency gains in the operating budget with a systematic approach to Service Planning to assist achieving a financially sustainable operating surplus in a rate cap environment.